neyocloud/three-tier-devsecops-main/README.md

   -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```

-This starts Jenkins in a container, accessible on port 8080 (web UI) and 50000 (for agent connections).
+This starts Jenkins in a container, accessible on port 8080 (web UI) and 50000 for agent connections.
 We use a named volume jenkins_home to persist Jenkins data (so configuration isn’t lost if the container restarts).

 Initial Setup: Once Jenkins is running, access the web UI at http://localhost:8080.
 Jenkins will ask for an initial admin password.
 You can retrieve this from the container log or from the file on the container.
 For example, run: